corbettcode/MyMovies/README.md

+Status: 🚧 In progress
 This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop.
+It is still under heavy development and some screens are yet to be designed.
+This app is highly experimental and meant to serve as my personal playground for Kotlin multiplatform.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: